 This helper accepts parameters, so you can specify your CDN host, if desired.

 The architecture for the complete DNS and CDN setup for the application will look something like this:

-That's it!
+That's it, you've setup a CDN with active storage Rails!
 Once all the DNS changes have propagated, the setup is complete.
 The very first time a file is requested, the request will go through your Rails application, and subsequent requests will be served via the CDN.